ambuda-org/vidyut/vidyut-lipi/README.md

 </div>

-`vidyut-lipi` is a transliteration library for Sanskrit and Pali that also supports many of the scripts used within the Indosphere.
+`vidyut-lipi` is a transliteration library for Sanskrit and Pali that also supports many of the scripts used within the Indosphere, including comprehensive support for Vedic texts with accent notation.
 Our goal is to provide a standard transliterator that is easy to bind to other programming languages.

 This [crate][crate] is under active development as part of the [Ambuda][ambuda]